Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 Mobile app performance

-More than ever, performance plays a key role in the monetary success of a mobile app.
+More than ever, performance plays a key role in the monetary success of a mobile app —from acquisition to retention to revenue.
 Here, we'll take a closer look at the key mobile app performance monitoring metrics and benchmarks that you need to be tracking in order to optimize your app’s performance and ultimately improve app quality (related: What is Application Performance Monitoring?).
 These metrics have the biggest impact on the end-user experience, so it's important to measure them and understand what benchmarks to hit in order to meet and exceed users' expectations.

 Before we start, it’s important to note that certain benchmarks may be variable—there are general recommendations for certain mobile app performance metrics, but your actual results may vary based on the type of app and content you’re loading.
 So, we’ll be noting empirical benchmarks as well as considering other ways to measure results.